Alqor-UG/sqooler/README.md

 - The PC never has to grant access privileges to any outside contributor.
 - The remote jobs are heavily controlled through [pydantic](https://docs.pydantic.dev/latest/).
 - Simple setup through templates.
+- Direct integration with web services like [qlued](https://github.com/Alqor-UG/qlued].
+- Fully open source.

-This is a collection of cold atom simulators that you can access through the `qiskit-cold-atom` and the `qlued` interface:
+It allows cold atom hardware and simulators to be accessed through the `qiskit-cold-atom` and the `qlued` API:

 - `qiskit-cold-atom` allows the enduser to write the circuit definitions on its laptop and send them to the server in form of a nice *json* file.
 - `qlued` handles the user management and stores the received *json* file in an appropiate queue.